 By watching wolves in a natural setting students will learn about wolf packs and how these family units compare to human families.
 Activities include a classroom session about wolf packs and a tour of the wolf enclosures.

 Explore the lifecycles of animals around Shaw Nature Reserve!
-From the smallest caterpillar to our elusive bobcat, we’ll introduce students to the life cycles and stages of critters in their own backyard.
-Activities include exploring the woodland and wetlands for animal life stages and learning about the lifecycles of butterflies, cardinals, snakes, frogs and bobcats.
+From the smallest caterpillar to our elusive bobcat, we’ll introduce students to the lifecycles and stages of critters in their own backyard.
+Activities include exploring the woodland and wetlands for evidence of animals while learning about the lifecycles of butterflies, dragonflies, owls, snakes, frogs and bobcats.

 Shaw Nature Reserve: $8.00 per child